Trance (2020 film): Plot

 Viju Prasad is a small-time motivational speaker living in Kanyakumari with his mentally unstable younger brother, Kunjan.
 When Kunjan commits suicide, Viju is devastated and relocates to Mumbai.
-There through a casting director named Kavitha whom he had once met at Kanyakumari, Viju meets fraudsters Solomon Davis and Issac Thomas, who hire Viju to pose as a Christian pastor and perform hoax miracles.
+There through a casting director named Kavitha whom he had once met at Kanyakumari, Viju meets a mysterious duo Solomon Davis and Issac Thomas, who hire Viju to pose as a Christian pastor and perform hoax miracles.
 He is sent to Kochi where he is trained for his role by their associate Avarachan, who changes Viju's name to Joshua Carlton.
 Initially hesitant, Viju successfully transforms into the character of Joshua.
 He captures the devotion of many and help Solomon and Issac's enterprise grow into a global phenomenon.

 At the height of his fame, Joshua is invited to a TV interview by a reporter named Matthews.
 On air, Matthews demands a live miracle.
 Joshua secretly drugs Matthews during a commercial break, causing him to collapse in front of the camera.
 The event is initially hailed as a miracle but a subsequent blood report proves that he was drugged.
-Furious at having put their enterprise in trouble and risk of public exposure, Solomon and Issac attack Joshua, leading him to be hospitalised with severe head injuries.
+Furious at having put their enterprise in trouble and risk of public exposure, Solomon and Issac argue Joshua and asks him to leave.
+This leads to a scuffle & Viju getting hit by a golf club in the head.
+Viju is hospitalised with severe head injuries.
 He remains in coma for two days and they decide to quietly kill him to avoid any further trouble.

 On the third day, Joshua starts moving about and shatters the glass by his bedside.
 He then goes into a psychedelic trance and revives, making a miraculous recovery.
-He renegotiates his deal with Solomon and Issac to secure 80% of the profits for himself.
+He renegotiates his deal with Solomon and Issac to secure 80% of the profits for himself from the upcoming miracle healing festival that's bounds to rake in crores.
 Suspecting that Joshua is mentally ill, Solomon and Issac agree.
 They appoint a model and sex worker named Esther Lopez to observe him and determine whether his illness is an act.
 Esther herself has a past of being cheated in a relationship, giving birth to a child, falling into depression and then coming into the profession.
 Esther eventually grows close to Joshua and believes that he is really unstable.
 When she reports this to Solomon and Issac, she is immediately taken away.
 Avarachan tries to convince Joshua that Esther was a figment of his imagination.